 Minimally Invasive Treatment for Arthritis of the Spine

 If chronic arthritic pain persists despite weeks or months of conservative treatment, surgery might become an option.
-Traditional back surgery to treat arthritis of the spine requires general anesthesia and involves the removal of one or more facet joints, often with spinal fusion to immobilize the vertebral segment.
+Traditional back surgery to treat arthritis of the spine involves the removal of one or more facet joints, often with spinal fusion to immobilize the vertebral segment.
 At Laser Spine Institute, our orthopedic specialists can treat facet osteoarthritis with laser thermal ablation of the tiny nerves invading the arthritic facet joint, a minimally invasive, outpatient procedure that uses safe, effective endoscopic technology to deaden its localized nerve ending.
 Contact Laser Spine Institute to learn more, or for a free review of an MRI or CT scan.